 These are a written set of rules outlining our association’s operations, including members’ rights, how the Management Committee works and how meetings run.
 The rules may be amended, repealed or added to by a special resolution at a general meeting.
 These amendments must comply with the Associations Incorporations Act.
 An amendment, repeal or addition is valid only if is registered with the Queensland Dept Fair Trading.

-Please click here for last updated and approved Own Rules (Constitution) on the 28 November 2018
+Please click here for last updated Own Rules, approved on 21st November 2019

 The By Laws are our procedural guidelines.
 The Management Committee may make, amend or repeal By Laws, not inconsistent with our Own Rules, for the internal management of the Association.
 Any changes are voted on by Management Committee.
 A By Law may be set aside by a vote of Members at a general meeting.